LunarWatcher/auto-pairs/README.md

 Plug 'LunarWatcher/auto-pairs', {'branch': 'develop'}
 ```

-**Note:** As of 4.0.0, `let g:AutoPairsCompatibleMaps = 0` is default.
+**Note:** As of 4.0.0, `let g:AutoPairsCompatibleMaps = 0` is the default.
 Set the variable to 1 to use jiangmiao-compatible keybinds.

 ## Running tests (not required)